donofkarma/page-from-slug/README.md

-# Page Generator
+# Generate a page based on the url slug

+I needed a way to test external links were correct based on different locales and this was the result.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-I needed a way to test external links were correct based on different locales and this was the result.

 ## Available Scripts